 Make a Donation

-We do accept animal donations on occasion but, due to space limitations, we carefully screen all animals before they become a part of our teaching animal collection.
-ADR animals must be easily handled and even-tempered, since many are used in classes with children and other members of the public.
+We do accept donations on occasion, but due to space limitations, we carefully screen all animals before they become a part of our teaching animal collection.
+ADR animals must be easily handled and even-tempered, since many are used in classes with children and members of the public.
 We also occasionally accept used animal enclosures as long as they are in good condition.
-If you would like to support the care of our animals by making an online monetary donation, please fill out our secure online contribution form, and specify "For the Animal Discovery Room" in the Additional Details section.

 We house more than 50 species of animals and attempt to maintain variation in the ADR when accepting animal donations.
 Please contact us if you are interested in donating your animal or used animal enclosure to find out if it meets all of our criteria.